quarkiverse/quarkus-logging-cloudwatch/README.md

 ## Welcome to the CloudWatch logging extension!

-This extension allows you to send log output directly to AWS CloudWatch.
+This extension allows you to send your application logs to AWS CloudWatch.

 ## Documentation